Tonelllo/assignment1RT1/README.md

 instead of producing a partial solution that would have worked only for particular cases the problem has been ignored seeing that in the proposed simulation this kind of situation do not occur.

+The problem of not beeing able to see the anchor in the search phase has not been implemented for the lack of the possibility of testing it in this scenario.
+This means that with this scenario this situation didn't occour so there was no possibility to test the effectiveness of a possible solution.

 ### object_avoidance branch
 To prove the point that the solution presented in the previous paragraph would